 1.4.
 Installing Futhark on Linux¶

-Linuxbrew is a distribution-agnostic package manager that contains a formula for Futhark.
-If Linuxbrew is installed (which does not require
+Homebrew is a distribution-agnostic package manager for macOS and Linux that contains a formula for Futhark.
+If Homebrew is already installed (which does not require

 rootaccess), installation is as easy as: